brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 That little episode had a couple of unexpected results.

 First, I got a big spike in readership for that first post about it, courtesy of a retweet from the [Hugo account](https://twitter.com/gohugoio).
-I remain tremendously grateful for both of those---although what I'm explaining herein likely will obviate the goodwill I received as a result, and I totally understand that.
+I remain tremendously grateful for both of those --- although what I'm explaining herein likely will obviate the goodwill I received as a result, and I totally understand that.

 Second, not long after I dragged my bleeding carcass away from attempting to use Gatsby without sufficient familiarity with its [React](https://reactjs.org) framework, my initial sense of relief gave way to a distinct and annoying whisper in my ear: